forrestcoward/forrestcoward.github.io/git-submodules.md

         both modified:   <submodule>
 ```

-This status message will appear regardless of the [ignore](https://git-scm.com/docs/gitmodules#gitmodules-submoduleltnamegtignore) setting of the submodule, because this conflict represents a conflict in the main repository, not the submodule itself.
+This status message will appear regardless of the [ignore](https://git-scm.com/docs/gitmodules#gitmodules-submoduleltnamegtignore) setting of the submodule, because this conflict represents a conflict in the super repository, not the submodule itself.

 Run ```git diff``` to discover what the conflicting commits are.
-There are two possible outputs:
+There are multiple outputs depending on the state of the repository:

 <i>1) The submodule repository exists on disk</i>